Jilabun Nature Reserve and its spectacular waterfalls

 Type of hike: Circular.

 Directions and starting point: Enter “Gilabun Fall” into Waze.
-Continue northwards along route 91 until you see the entrance to the nature reserve on your left with a black sign ״.נחל גילבון״ This Waze direction will take you to the lower parking lot and close to the Jilabun Fall, whereas for a full hike it is best to include the Dvora Waterfall.
-Hence, after about 1.5 Km on the gravel approach road take the first right following the signpost to Devora Falls “מפל דבורה.”
+If you are travelling northwards along Route 91, you will see the entrance to the nature reserve on your left with a black sign ״.נחל גילבון״ The Waze direction will take you to the lower parking lot and close to the Jilabun Fall, whereas the full hike includes the Devora Waterfall.
+Therefore, after about 1.5 Km on the gravel approach road take the first right following the signpost to Devora Falls “מפל דבורה.”
 You can park anywhere along the side of this road for the next 500 meter until its end.
 However, if there are many cars, and especially if they are parked on either side of the road, consider parking at the beginning of this side road and turn your car round to face the exit.
 This will save you difficulty in exiting when lots of cars attempt to use the same one lane for leaving.
+Your starting point is the buildings of a former Syrian army camp at the end of the road on which you are parked.

 Admission: There is no admission charge, park office or brochure, although the Israel Nature and Parks Authority may have a stand at popular times of the year at the beginning of the trail to help guide you on your way.